 Buying Your Domain

 Once you’ve settled on a domain name, it’s time to make it yours officially.
 To accomplish this you’ll want to purchase your selected domain from a registrar.
 Some popular sites for domain purchases include GoDaddy, Namecheap, the aptly titled Domain.com, as well as many more.
+My personal favorite is Namecheap but any of them will work.
 Also keep in mind that some hosting services will provide you with a free domain as part of your service, so be sure to consider that option before pulling the trigger on an a la carte purchase.

 Furthermore, while many registrars may offer specials on initial domain purchases, be aware that the renewal rate could be significantly higher.
 This is very common for new TLDs, such as .io.